Nikzr0/MOVEitFileTransfer/README.md

    - Locate the files you want to transfer.
    - Copy or move these files into the specified folder.
 MoveIt will detect and initiate transfer based on its configuration.

+5. **Rename Files from the Folder:**
+    - Identify the files you wish to rename.
+    - Rename these files directly in the specified folder.
+MOVEit will update its records accordingly.

 5. **Delete Files from the Folder:**
    - Identify the files you wish to remove from the transfer process.
    - Delete these files directly from the specified folder.
 MoveIt will update its transfer queue accordingly.